HMS Narcissus (1801): Career

 In late 1805, Narcissus joined a squadron under the command of Commodore Sir Home Popham.
 This squadron was part of a force dispatched to take the Cape of Good Hope from the Dutch.

 On her way to the Cape, on 30 October, Narcissus recaptured Horatio Nelson and the French privateer Prudent, which had captured Horatio Nelson.
 The action took place off Cape Mount (Liberia).
 In his letter, Captain Ross Donnelly of Narcissus described how he had come to capture the two vessels with the assistance of the slave ship Columbus.
 Donnelly had Columbus take Horatio Nelson to Cape Massarida, where her late captain and part of her crew were.
 The privateer Prudent was armed with four 12 and eight 6-pounder guns, and had a crew of 70 men.
-A report in Lloyd's List (LL) stated that Narcissus had come into Saint Helena after having captured the French privateer Prudent (or Prudente) and recaptured the Guineaman (i.e., slave ship) Horatio, of Liverpool.
+A report in Lloyd's List (LL) stated that Narcissus had come into Saint Helena after having captured the French privateer Prudent (or Prudente) and recaptured the Liverpool slave ship Horatio.
 Narcissus reportedly had sent Horatio on her voyage.
-(Note: A later notice describes the English ship Horatio as being of 300 tons and armed with 22 guns.
+(Note: A later notice describes Horatio as weighing 300 tons and armed with 22 guns.
 She was carrying rum, tobacco, slaves, and ivory.
 She was returned to Cape Mansarada, where the French had landed her master.
 The salvage money notice for the recapture of Horatio reported that the share for a seaman was £1 3s 10d.)

 Proceeding to Table Bay to rendezvous with Popham’s force, Narcissus drove the French privateer Napoleon ashore near the Cape of Good Hope on 25 December 1805; some wreckage still exists at Olifantsbos Point.
 Narcissus did not reconnect with the squadron prior to the Battle of Blaauwberg.
 After the surrender of the cape, the squadron captured the French naval brig on 21 February 1806 in Table Bay.
 On 4 March, Narcissus and chased the French Navy frigate, Volontaire into Table Bay where she struck without firing a shot.
 Both the Rolla and Volontaire would enter service as Royal Navy vessels.

-Narcissus next sailed to Spanish controlled South America.
-The Spanish ship Nostra Senora del Buen Viage was taken on 8 June 1806 by Narcissus.
+Narcissus next sailed to South America.
+The Spanish ship Nostra Senora del Buen Viage was captured on 8 June 1806 by Narcissus.
 Royal Marines and sailors from Narcissus, as part of a squadron-wide "marine battalion"; joined the 71st Highlanders and a small regiment from Saint Helena to capture Buenos Aires on 25 June.
 In July, Narcissus sailed for England loaded with captured Spanish silver and currency worth over one million dollars.
 Many of the Royal Marines who had arrived in Buenos Aires with Narcissus, had been left to garrison the city's fortress and were captured 14 August 1806 at La Reconquista de Buenos Aires.
 They were marched deep to the country's interior and spent a year as prisoners; not returning to England until January 1808.